 when a breeze came from the south through rusted window screens

 and touched him gently on the forehead as a wife would do.

 Cicadas in mimosa trees were praying loudly and in tongues

-about the fatted calf, the sacrificial lamb, the bride and the bridegroom
+about the fatted calf, the sacrificial lamb, the bride

-waiting at the altar
+and the bridegroom waiting at the altar.

-but only Charlie Reed sleeping in his easy chair could interpret
+But only Charlie Reed sleeping in his easy chair could interpret

-the promise in their prayer.
+the promise of their prayer.